Ready to get started & join our newsletter?

 You are each entitled to the annual exclusion amount on the gift.
 So, together, you can give $30,000 to each donee.

 Speaking of Gifting … You may want to consider giving the gift of an estate plan to your family, whether it’s to a parent, a sibling, or a child (especially if that child has children of his or her own).
-Give the gift of piece of mind to those you love!
+Give the gift of peace of mind to those you love!